v5ma/selfawarenetworks/raynote05.md

 Instruction given to AI: summarize the key points from this:

-"Periodic Physics
+"Periodic Physics"

-"On the Next Stage of Physics
+"On the Next Stage of Physics"

-"by Oded Bar-On"
+Is conjecture by Oded Bar-On that essentially proposes a Cosmological Slowing Time theory, or the idea that Time itself is slowing down.

+This document initially discusses Oded Bar-On's conjecture "Periodic Physics", and later compares it to the Dark Energy and Dark Time theories.

 (The document was included, but is not included here, look it up.)